maxuser0/minescript/docs/pyjinn.md

 Pyjinn `int` represents a 32-bit or 64-bit integer value, depending on the number of bits required to represent the value.
 E.g. `x = 123` is represented as a 32-bit integer using `java.lang.Integer` whereas `y = 4_000_000_000` is represented as a 64-bit integer using `java.lang.Long`.
-Binary arithmetic operators operating two `int` values where one uses 32 bits and the other uses 64 bits results in the 32-bit value being promoted to 64 bits similar to `int`-to-`long` promotion in Java.
+Binary arithmetic operators operating on two `int` values where one uses 32 bits and the other uses 64 bits results in the 32-bit value being promoted to 64 bits similar to the promotion of `int` to `long` in Java.
 A Pyjinn numeric value can be cast to a 32-bit integer value equivalent to Java `int` or `Integer` using the Pyjinn built-in function `JavaInt(...)`.

-Pyjinn `float` is a 64-bit double-precision floating point number, matching Python `float` and Java `double`.
+Pyjinn `float` is a 64-bit double-precision floating point number, equivalent to Python `float` and Java `double`.
 A Pyjinn numeric value can be cast to a 32-bit single-precision floating point value equivalent to Java `float` or `java.lang.Float` using the Pyjinn built-in function `JavaFloat(...)`.

+In binary arithmetic operations involving a `float` and an `int` in Pyjinn, the `int` is automatically converted to `float`.

 Similar to Java, Pyjinn supports the following numeric conversions when passed to a Java method: